-Beneficiaries/guardians must be able to file a complaint regarding services without fear of reprisal.
-The provider shall have a written policy to handle beneficiary/guardian complaints.
+Recipients/guardians must be able to file a complaint regarding services without fear of reprisal.
+The provider shall have a written policy to handle recipient/guardian complaints.
 In order to ensure that the complaints are efficiently handled, the provider shall comply with the following procedures:

-1. Each provider shall designate an employee to act as a complaint coordinator to investigate complaints.
+- Each provider shall designate an employee to act as a complaint coordinator to investigate complaints.
 The complaint coordinator shall maintain a log of all complaints received.
-The complaint log shall include the date the complaint was made, the name and telephone number of the complainant, the nature of the complaint and the resolution of the complaint;
+The complaint log shall include the date the complaint was made, the name and telephone number of the complainant, nature of the complaint and resolution of the complaint. - If the complaint is verbal, the provider staff member receiving the complaint must obtain and send all pertinent information in writing to the provider complaint coordinator.
+If the recipient/guardian completes the complaint form, the provider staff will be responsible for sending the form to the provider complaint coordinator.